 Our insurance professionals are committed to helping you identify your risks and assist with designing affordable coverage to keep your business protected.

-Because of the hazards at a job site, electrical contractors need to obtain commercial general liability coverage to have financial protection in the event you are found liable for injuries or property damage to a third party.
-Your state will require this coverage before your electrical contractors’ license can be issued.
+Because of the ongoing hazards at a job site, electrical contractors’ general liability insurance provides financial protection if you are found liable for injuries or property damage to a third party.

-This bond is a financial guarantee to your state’s licensing department and your customer that you will complete the job according to your bid and make certain vendors are paid when the work is completed.
+An electricians’ contractor bond is a financial guarantee to your state’s licensing department and customer that you will fulfill project obligations according to your bid, and the vendors get paid when the work is complete.

-An electrical contractor’s tools are vital in the workplace, and coverage is needed to reimburse your business in the event they are stolen or damaged.
-Your tool and equipment insurance will provide coverage while your tools and equipment are being used or in storage.
+An electrical contractor’s tools are vital in the workplace, and coverage is needed to reimburse your business if they get stolen or damaged.